Welcome to Arowhon Pines!

 We have made the decision to operate at one half occupancy.
 Because of this, we do not foresee the need to have two seatings at mealtimes.
 Our dining room is large, spacious and open.
 We estimate being able to accommodate 60 or so guests adequately spaced out in our dining room.
 This is subject to change without notice.

 Please arrive anytime during the scheduled meal times.
-You will notice that dinner hours have been extended.

 Breakfast: 8 am to 10 am

 Guests choose a breakfast “appetizer” or two – granola, oatmeal, treats from the bakeshop, fruit salad, homemade yoghurt etc – then order anything they wish from the hot kitchen.
 There are two daily specials.

 We encourage guests to order a hearty picnic lunch to take with you on your canoe or hiking adventure or you might enjoy it by the lakeside or on your cabin verandah.
 Please place your order the night before through the office.